ISDN home page

 Multiple Sclerosis (MS) pathway development Support improvements in GM MS pathway Cillian O’Briain MS Steering Group 31/3/26

 Out of Hospital Cardiac Arrest Establish a model of care for patients presenting with hypoxia following cardiac arrest in GM.
-Hannah Jones NR Inpatient & Community Forum 31/03/25
+Gemma Smith NR Inpatient & Community Forum 31/12/25

 Spasticity Develop a robust, equitable pathway ensuring coordinated multi-disciplinary community spasticity services for all stroke/neuro patients.
 Support spasticity training and education of the GM workforce.
-Support the effective use of advanced roles Chris Ashton Rehabilitation Subgroup 31/03/25
+Support the effective use of advanced roles Gemma Smith Rehabilitation Subgroup 31/03/26

-Specialist equipment provision Improve the GM specialist equipment provision pathways to create equitable access across localities Cillian O’Briain Rehabilitation Subgroup 31/09/25
+Specialist equipment provision and IFR processes Improve the GM specialist equipment provision pathways to create equitable access across localities.
+Work with ICB to improve IFR processes for seating and other areas Cillian O’Briain/Gemma Smith Rehabilitation Subgroup 31/12/25

-Workforce development Coordinate Trust led introductory training for new staff.
-Develop a GM standardised introductory NR study day.
-Develop resources to support training and education of staff including posters and eLearning packages Farheen Akhtar & Amanda Fish Workforce Development Subgroup Ongoing
+Workforce development Coordinate Trust led introductory training for new starters and programme for experienced staff.
+Develop resources to support training and education of staff including posters and eLearning packages Farheen Akhtar Workforce Development Subgroup Ongoing

 Longer Term Support

 Longer Term Support: Stroke Support implementation of the Integrated Life After Stroke Support model across GM.
-Hannah Jones Stroke Inpatient & Community Forum 30/06/25
+Sarah Rickard Stroke Inpatient & Community Forum 30/12/25

 Longer Term Support: Neuro Develop a model of longer term support for neurologically impaired patient across GM.
 Support implementation of model across GM.
-Hannah Jones NR Inpatient & Community Forum 30/06/25
+Sarah Rickard NR Inpatient & Community Forum 30/12/25

 Patient & Carer involvement